AderynCrow/templ/README.md

 $FILENAME will be replaced with the full filename (i.e. foo.md)

 $FILE will only be replaced with the name without the extension (i.e. foo)

+Please not that this feature will probably not work with more complicated filetypes (like odt, ods, etc...)